-In conclusion, even though the COVID-19 pandemic limits contact with some countries on lock down, it is important to ask:
+In conclusion, even though the COVID-19 pandemic limits contact with some countries experiencing lock down, it is important to ask the following questions:

-Are the services adequate for people during such times across the urban-rural continuum?

-Are governments prepared/able to distribute cash and food with help from donors, the private sector and NGOs to many of the families who rely on daily income?
+- Are services adequate for all people during such times across the urban-rural continuum? - Are governments prepared and able to distribute cash and food (with help from donors the private sector and NGOs) to many of the families who rely on a daily income to meet their needs?